Asmod4n/mruby-libsodium/README.md

 mruby wrapper for https://github.com/jedisct1/libsodium

-    Breaking change in one of the latest commits: removed Sodium.memcmp, added Sodium::SecureBuffer#==
+    Breaking change in one of the latest commits: removed Sodium.memcmp, added Sodium::SecureBuffer#== If you need a secure comparising function, take a look at https://github.com/Asmod4n/mruby-secure-compare

 currently supported functions
 ```